-You may have probably heard the bit about the French baguette?
-It’s been in the news, and making it to many headlines.
+You may have probably heard the bit about the French baguette.
+It’s been in the news and made it to many headlines.
 Well, the French are super happy that their beloved bread has made it to the UNESCO heritage status.
-President Emmanuel Macron described the baguette as “250 grams of magic and perfection” but do you know about the kind of elements and experiences on UNESCO’s Intangible Cultural representative list?
+President Emmanuel Macron described the baguette as “250 grams of magic and perfection” but do you know about the kind of elements and experiences on UNESCO’s Intangible Cultural Representative list?

 Being part of UNESCO’s Intangible Cultural Heritage inscriptions means recognising the country’s heritage and its importance in maintaining cultural diversity in the face of increasing globalisation.

 There are many interesting and rich experiences and elements from the world over on the list.
 It includes Ukrainian borscht cooking and traditional Ahlat stonework from Turkey, the traditional Chinese Tea Ceremony and many more.
 It actually makes for such a lovely bucket list.
 Imagine having a travel bucket list that aims to experience and tick off things from the UNESCO 2022 list!